rsyncOSX/mydocsy/content/en/docs/_index.md

 The user can abort a task at any time.
 However, it is essential to allow the task to complete and perform any necessary cleanup operations before starting a new task.
 This process may take a few seconds, and if not, the applications may become unresponsive.

+### Deep links

+Since version 2.2.4 release candidate, RsyncUI now supports deep links by URLs.
+A deep link is a mechanism for initiating RsyncUI actions, such as estimating and executing, for instance, from a URL-linked document saved in a file manager like Notepad.
+Notepad enables the storage of strings as URL links.
+For instance, by clicking on a URL link saved in Notepad, one can:

+- Launch RsyncUI
+- Access the selected profile, which can be any profile saved by RsyncUI
+- Estimate all tasks for the selected profile, after which the data will be synchronized

+All of these actions can be accomplished with a single click.
+Additionally, this action may also be triggered within RsyncUI.